Cultism and American Culture

 During reflective moments, this double role of observer-helper has motivated me to try to understand better the culture in which I am immersed and which I am “credentialed” to affirm.
 This does not mean that I see myself as a protector of the status quo.
 On the contrary, my social gripe list is as long as anyone's.
 Nevertheless, I do see Man as a social creature who either adapts to his culture of birth or - with very few, if any, exceptions - suffers.
 My job is to help people adapt - each in his or her own unique way.

 Because this job cannot be performed from a value-free perspective, understanding how one's own values manifest in clinical situations is a critical component of a mental health professional's training.
 Understanding what these often unarticulated values are becomes especially important in working with cultists and their families.
 In most cases, cultists' values are fundamentally different from those of their families and of clinicians, who, if they are to maintain their ethical bearings, must not automatically assume that values espoused by cultists are necessarily maladaptive.
-It is possible to adapt to a culture that labels one deviant.
+It is possible to adapt to a culture that some label deviant.
 On the other hand, clinicians should be careful not to fall into a naive “what’s-true-for-you-is-true-for-you-and-what’s-true-for-me-is-true-for-me” mentality, which assumes that all approaches to life are equally valid, true, effective, adaptive, or what have you.

 This extreme form of relativism, despite the din of its proponents, is not the philosophical basis of American culture.
 As an intact individual cannot exist without a core system of beliefs and values (a “private logic" in Alfred Adler's terms), a viable culture cannot exist without core values and assumptions.
 A relativistic perspective may have utility as a device for holding on to one's scholarly objectivity.
 But it cannot sustain a culture.
 And because it tends to become an ideological prejudice (Williams, 1967, p.
 275), it probably is not even a very effective device for maintaining objectivity, much as “value-free” counseling has been found to be an illusion.